iphyer/data-science-from-scratch_zh/chapters/Chapter_05_Statistics.md

 You investigate further and discover that the outlier was actually an internal test account that no one ever bothered to remove.
 So you feel pretty justified in excluding it.

 ## Simpson's Paradox
+One not uncommon surprise when analyzing data is Simpson’s Paradox, in which correlations can be misleading when confounding variables are ignored.
+For example, imagine that you can identify all of your members as either East Coast data scientists or West Coast data scientists.
+You decide to examine which coast’s data scientists are friendlier:

 ## Some Other Correlational Caveats
 ## Correlation and Causation
 ## For Further Exploration